 Synthesis of Information Related to Airport Practices.
 Topic S10-21.
-Utilizing Airport Automatic Dependent Surveillance-Broadcast (ADS-B) Data
+Collecting and Utilizing Automatic Dependent Surveillance-Broadcast (ADS-B) Data at Airports

 Automatic Dependent Surveillance-Broadcast (ADS-B) is a surveillance technology that relies on aircraft broadcasting their precise position, speed, altitude, and other information to ground stations and other aircraft.
 Airports can utilize ADS-B technology in several ways to enhance operations and improve overall safety and efficiency.
-ADS-B data also allows airports to have exact information on who is arriving and departing on their airport.
-Airports may use the ADS-B data in a variety of ways including tower justification, legislative funding support for infrastructure investment, ALP forecasting, support of new revenue generated sources/methods, and runway justification.
-The objective of this synthesis is to understand how airports use ADS-B data for decision making.
+ADS-B data also allows airports to have information on aircraft arriving and departing on their airport.
+Airports may use the ADS-B data in a variety of ways including tower justification, legislative funding support for infrastructure investment, ALP forecasting, support of revenue generated sources/methods, and runway justification.
+OBJECTIVE: The objective of this synthesis is to understand how airports are collecting and utilizing ADS-B data for decision making.
+The audience for this synthesis are airport stakeholders who are exploring the uses of ADS-B data.

 Language